If the doctors, nurses, and staff of Hurley Medical Center are the backbone of the hospital, Hurley’s volunteers are the heart.

 Hurley Medical Center volunteers also serve in the following areas:

-Our Foster Grandparents are trained volunteers who give sick and premature babies in Hurley’s Level III Neonatal Intensive Care Unit (NICU) extra attention when mothers are tending to their other children or resting.
+- NICU (Neonatal Intensive Care Unit) Our Foster Grandparents are trained volunteers who give sick and premature babies in Hurley’s Level III Neonatal Intensive Care Unit (NICU) extra attention when mothers are tending to their other children or resting.
 Foster Grandparents gently rock, read to, talk to, and comfort infants, all under the supervision of a NICU nurse.
+Hurley works closely with our local chapter of Foster Grandparents.

-Ordained ministers and specially-trained lay people assist Hurley’s Coordinator of Pastoral Care in meeting the spiritual needs of patients.
+- On-Call Chaplain Ordained ministers and specially-trained lay people assist Hurley’s Coordinator of Spiritual Care in meeting the spiritual needs of patients.
 These volunteers work a 24-hour, on-call shift.